materialsproject/pymatgen/docs/installation.rst

    qconvex and qvoronoi must be in the path.Get it at http://www.qhull.org/.
 2. ffmpeg : Needed for generation of movies (structure_vtk.py).
 The executable ffmpeg must be in the path.
 Get it at http://www.ffmpeg.org.
+3. enum : Needed for the use of EnumerateStructureTransformation and the pymatgen.command_line.enumlib_caller module.
+This library by Gus Hart provides a robust way to enumerate derivative structures.
+It can be used to completely enumerate all symmetrically distinct ordered structures of disordered structures via the EnumerateStructureTransformation.
+The multienum.x and makestr.x executables must be in the path.
+Get it at http://enum.sourceforge.org and follow the instructions to compile multienum.x and makestr.x.

 POTCAR Setup for Users
 ======================